You hear the devastating news that a friend or their family member is sick.

 You want to help.
 But what should you do?

-Whether it’s honing your listening abilities or braving your fear of the hospital, there are real steps you can take to help a friend during a health crisis.
+Whether it’s honing your listening abilities or organizing porch drop-offs of food, there are real steps you can take to help a friend during a health crisis.

-It may help to remember some of these expert tips from Jared Skillings, PhD, a board-certified psychologist and chief of behavioral medicine at Spectrum Health, and the Rev. Nathaniel “Than” Johnson, manager of pastoral care and bereavement at Spectrum Health.
+It may help to remember some of these expert tips from psychologist Jared Skillings, PhD, and the Rev. Nathaniel “Than” Johnson.

 1. Recognize you can’t fix it.

 Even though you might wish you could, you can’t.

 “Many times, our problem-solving gets in the way of providing what is truly needed, and that is simply to sit with or be present with a person who is hurting,” Johnson said.
 “Imagine yourself in a hurting situation.
 When someone wants to show up and fix it, that is extremely insensitive.
 The problem is not something to be fixed, but a weight to share.”